rui-tx/catapi/README.md

 ![Website Deploy](https://deploy-badge.vercel.app/?url=https://catapi-eight.vercel.app/&name=catapi-eight.vercel.app)
 ![Website Up](https://img.shields.io/website?url=https%3A%2F%2Fcatapi-eight.vercel.app%2F)

 # Cat API Browser

-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About this project
 This is a simple project, with the goal of interacting with the [The Cat API](https://thecatapi.com/) and, of course, learn React in all its glory.